scummvm/scummvm/doc/docportal/settings/audio.rst

 Audio
 ===============

-Audio settings are found in four tabs:
+Audio settings are found on four tabs:

 :ref:`Audio <audiotab>` | :ref:`Volume <volumetab>` | :ref:`MIDI <miditab>` | :ref:`MT-32 <mt32tab>`

 **To change settings globally:**

- 	From the Launcher, select :guilabel:`Options`, then select the applicable tab.
+ 	From the Launcher, select **Options**, then select the applicable tab.

 **To change settings for a specific game:**

-	From the Launcher, highlight the game in the games list, select :guilabel:`Edit Game`, and then select the applicable tab.
+	From the Launcher, highlight the game in the games list, select **Edit Game**, and then select the applicable tab.

 For a comprehensive look at how to use ScummVM's extensive audio settings, check out our :doc:`../advanced_topics/understand_audio` guide.